 People normally take this road to minimise their ongoing expenditure and make their credit more manageable.
 For example, if you owe $2,000 on your credit card, $2,000 on a store card and $6,000 on a personal loan, you could look for a debt consolidation loan of $10,000.
 As well as leaving you with a single repayment, you no longer have to deal with different interest rates and multiple fees, so it can also lead to savings in this way.

 If you have trouble keeping up with monthly repayments.
 In this case, debt consolidation can reduce the number of repayments and simplify the management of your debt.
-This is especially true if your cards you are nearing their credit limit or you have already reached the limit.
+This is especially true if you are nearing the credit limit of your cards or you have already reached the limit.

 If you have bad credit and a large amount of debt.
 You can consider a debt consolidation loan in order to take back control of your finances.
 There are some loan companies that specialise in bad credit debt consolidation loans; although keep in mind some of these might be debt agreements which are a form of bankruptcy.